 Donald Dunner has worked in all phases of patent law, including prosecution, licensing, litigation, validity and infringement studies, and counseling.
 He has vast technical experience in chemical engineering, chemistry, biotechnology, and pharmaceuticals.

 Mr. Dunner has litigated numerous cases in the federal district courts and is best known for appellate practice before the U.S. Court of Appeals for the Federal Circuit and its predecessor court, the U.S. Court of Customs and Patent Appeals.
 He has had significant success overturning jury and other verdicts handed down by lower district courts, and has earned the reputation of being one of the finest litigators in the country.
 The New York Times reported that he has argued more Federal Circuit cases than any other litigator in the United States.

 Mr. Dunner served as chairman of the Advisory Committee to the U.S. Court of Appeals for the Federal Circuit for the first ten years of the Court's existence and participated in the drafting of the Court's rules (1982-1992).

-- Most notable cases include the complete reversal of $80 million jury verdict for Mattel’s Hot WheelsTM toys, and affirmation of a $290 million patent verdict for i4i against Microsoft, the second largest award to be sustained on appeal in i4i v.
-Microsoft.
+- Notable cases include the complete reversal of an $80 million jury verdict against Mattel related to Hot WheelsTM toys, and affirmation of a $290 million patent verdict for i4i against Microsoft, the second largest award to be sustained on appeal.

 - Former examiner with the U.S. Patent and Trademark Office (USPTO).

 - Served as a law clerk to the Honorable Noble J. Johnson, Chief Judge of the U.S. Court of Customs and Patent Appeals.

 - Adjunct professor at the George Washington University School of Law, teaching a course on Federal Circuit practice.